Collarenebri Aboriginal Cemetery: Heritage listing

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Collarenebri Aboriginal Cemetery is of state heritage significance as it is the most intact of one of only six sites in NSW in which the use of "crystalleded" glass has been recorded.
 It is possibly the only Aboriginal cemetery that still continues to decorate graves with "crystalled" glass as an ongoing ritual ofmemoralising the dead.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The Collarenebri Aboriginal Cemetery is of state heritage significance for its representative values as a fine example of the process in which a marganilised Aboriginal community has been able to maintain traditions and develop new techniques to mark the transition to death and memory.
+The Collarenebri Aboriginal Cemetery is of state heritage significance for its representative values as an example of the process in which a marganilised Aboriginal community has been able to maintain traditions and develop new techniques to mark the transition to death and memory.

-It is also locally significant as it is representative of the resilience of the Murri community of Collarenerbrri which has claimed the place as its own and is actively managing it for the future.
+The site is of local significance for its association with the Murri community of Collarenderri and its ongoing management by the community.